17 Amazing Resources for Korean Listening Practice: Podcasts, Programs, Apps and More

 Lessons break down the lyrics into hangul and English.
 At the end of each lesson, you can access a quiz to help you memorize what you’ve learned.
 The blog also features a variety of Korean grammar lessons, a Facebook and Instagram page, tutoring info and a guide to the Korean alphabet.

 If you’re learning Korean because you’re a K-POP fan or you just like learning Korean through music, this is the resource for you.
-Since a variety of songs with varying difficulties are used on this blog, all level of learners can try it out and benefit from it.
+Since a variety of songs with varying difficulties are used on this blog, learners of all levels can try it out and benefit from it.

 We’ve mentioned EggBun quite a bit on FluentU, but that’s only because 1. it’s adorable and 2. it’s very useful!